AviaCounterHelix/Path-finding/README.md

 Code of this step in the cross_point.py

-But we are working in CAE System and this code translated in VBA code to implement in Femap/Nastran.
+But we are working in CAE System and this code translated in VBA code to implement in Femap/Nastran like as Cross_point_Sweep_pipe.BAS.